Corn Popper

 The Corn Popper is a toy manufactured by Fisher-Price since 1957.
 Aimed at pre-schoolers, when the Corn Popper is pushed or pulled, colored balls inside a plastic dome bounce and create a popping, bouncing noise.
+The movement and noise created by the toy motivate the child to move forward using the handle and wheels, training their motor and spatial skills.

 History

 The Corn Popper was invented in 1957 by Arthur Holt, and sold to Fisher-Price for $50.
 The Corn Popper is one of the most popular toys for young children in history, and was designed to help them learn to walk.
-It sends tiny, colorful, gumball size balls flying and hitting the plastic dome, to create its signature loud popping noise.
+It sends tiny, colorful, gumball-size balls flying and hitting the plastic dome, to create its signature loud popping noise.

-Accessories

-Corn Popper keyrings are also on the market; they are miniature versions and can still "pop corn".
+It was inducted into the National Toy Hall of Fame in 2023.